-From May 4 to 8, Mitrovica Rock School Ambassador Band the Artchitects visited New York City at the invitation of Pop2Life, and experiential marketing and music agency.
-Originally, the invitation had been for the band to perform at Pop2Life’s the Grid festival alongside a presentation by MwB director Laura Hassler.
+From May 4 to 8, Mitrovica Rock School ambassador band the Artchitects visited New York City at the invitation of Pop2Life, and experiential marketing and music agency.
+Originally, the invitation had been for the band to perform at Pop2Life’s the Grid festival alongside a presentation by our director Laura Hassler.
 When the festival was cancelled, Pop2Life honored the invitation, setting up meetings for the band with artists and music industry experts.

 Visit to CUNY